Unboxed-Software/solana-course/content/mwa-deep-dive.md

 ## How to work with MWA

-The differences between MWA and the traditional wallet adapter require modifications to how you program your apps.
+The differences between MWA and the traditional wallet adapter require slight modifications to how you program your apps.

 ### Connect to a wallet

 By way of comparison, look at the example of connecting to a wallet with React vs with React Native.

 On the web, you wrap the application with `WalletProvider`, then children access the wallet through the `useWallet` hook.
-From there, children can view, select, and connect to wallets.
+From there, children can view, select, connect and interact with wallets.

 ```tsx
 // Parent